Should I take a DNA ancestry test?

 If you were not interested in anything else, then I would go through the more traditional kind of medical system way of doing this.

 And then it seems like there's just much more robust privacy protections in place around medical information.
+Or at least any.

+You know, just a little bit.
 There is a law in California, for example.

 And so, you know, I think the major providers are fairly serious about this stuff.
+But, you know, there's always just this element of like, you can't control everything.

 And so, I mean, the biggest immediate one to me is like if some of them go out of business or get acquired by a company that you just wouldn't expect, you just might see your DNA being used in ways that you just weren't fundamentally okay with.

-One of the newest changes that's occurred in the last couple of years is the fact that law enforcement has taken a great interest in these databases.
+One of the newest changes that's occurred in the last couple years is the fact that law enforcement has taken a great interest in these databases.

 And again, some people are completely fine with that because they think it's kind of helping solve the social problem of finding criminals who have been able to escape being identified.